landonf/eXcode/Dependencies/README.txt

       MIT

     Modifications:
-      The library install name was modified to use @rpath.
+      - The library install name was modified to use @rpath.
+      - Minor changes were made to the headers to fix build warnings.